TheRealBill91/CV-Project/README.md

 ## About

 This is a small CV application built as part of the Odin Project curriculum.
-The project focuses on creating a React application and implementing class components, and it demonstrates effective use of state and props.
+The project focuses on creating a React application and implementing functional components, and it demonstrates effective use of state and props.

 ## Features